QPL2025/qpl-jekyll/program.md

 ##### 09:00 -- 10:00 **Plenary Session 2**
 * Room *Hermite*.
 Session chair: Carlo Maria Scandolo.
-  * Lorenzo Catani, Matthew Leifer, Giovanni Scala, David Schmid and Robert Spekkens. **What is nonclassical about uncertainty relations?**
+  * Lorenzo Catani, Matthew Leifer, Giovanni Scala, David Schmid and Robert Spekkens. **What is nonclassical about uncertainty relations?** together with **What aspects of the phenomenology of interference witness nonclassicality?**

 ##### 10:00 -- 10:30 **Break**
 ##### 10:30 -- 12:00 Parallel Session 3